 I was thinking of how to respond to the cops and how to say that I did not recognize the photos of Malcolm’s friends and supporters and the members of the Nation of Islam.
 I then told the cops that I had to go to the rest room.

 When I got to the men’s room door, I saw the same large Black man coming out of the men’s room that I had seen in the Audubon Ballroom and in the photos that had just been shown to me.
-Then he walked by me, past the desks of the secretarial pool, and went to his office inside the police station!
+He walked by me, past the desks of the secretarial pool, and went to his office inside the police station!

 At that point I knew that he and the government either killed Malcolm X or were part of the assassination plot.
 I became very nervous thinking about what I was going to say to the cops when I got back and how I was going to get out of the station alive.